 - BA, Human Kinetics, 1998, University of British Columbia

-For example, in Acts of Modernity: The Historical Novel and Effective Communication, 1814-1901, I investigate how the historical novel was repeatedly reinvented to effectively communicate the consequences of modernity as problem-solutions of relevance to people on both sides of the Atlantic.
-I have also published related articles on reading in the Romantic period and adaptation of the novels of Walter Scott, as well as the website Popular Romanticism.
+Following earlier articles on popular reading and downmarket adaptation in nineteenth century Britain, in Acts of Modernity: The Historical Novel and Effective Communication, 1814-1901 I investigated how the historical novel was reinvented to communicate the consequences of modernity as problem-solutions of relevance to people on both sides of the Atlantic.

 Buchanan, David.
 Acts of Modernity: The Historical Novel and Effective Communication, 1814-1901.
 Routledge, 2017.

 —. “‘Yours for the Revolution’: Communication and Identity in The Western Clarion.”
 English Studies in Canada, vol. 41, no. 2-3, 2015, pp. 133-64.

 —.
 “Waverley Novels, New Chapbooks, and Histories of Reading.”
 Journal of the Edinburgh Bibliographical Society, vol. 10, 2015, pp. 139-57.